-A “gate” is simply a barrier you build into your website using a plugin, like the one we offer here at MemberPress.
+A “gate” is simply a barrier you build into your website using a plugin like MemberPress.
 Once you’ve got that barrier in place, members can log in and access exclusive content, special offers, and even be part of a community of other members.
 They can also interact directly with you.

 Pretty simple, right?
-We think it is, and we can help you build it when you're ready.
+We think it is, and MemberPress can help you build your own when you're ready.
 For now, we'll go over the foundational aspects of a membership site and give you a general idea of how you go about convincing customers to pay for your content.

 Example Membership Sites